-Imposing our will on reality has long been considered the hallmark of the strategic genius.
-But in today’s complex and uncertain business environments, this is impossible for almost every leader.
-That’s why so many choose to focus on the things they can control instead.
+Imposing one's will on reality has long been considered the hallmark of the strategic genius.
+But in today’s more complex and uncertain business environments, this is impossible for almost every leader.

-Launching new initiatives, adopting the latest technologies and making detailed plans feels concrete and measurable.
-But value is created outside the organisation by satisfying the needs of paying users.
+Yet, value is created outside the organisation by satisfying the needs of paying users.
 And users don’t care what we do — they only care about what we can do for them.

 Seeking the Truth of the Current Situation